mcmadhatter/ArduOpenDSKY/README.md

 All of the above libraries can be installed by the platformIO library manager.

-###### Calling up a program
+## Calling up a program
 Items in the program table are called up using at least a verb, and optionally a noun and some data.
 To try out your hardware, try pressing
 **Verb 3 5 Enter** on the OpenDSKY keyboard, this should then start the bulb and 7 segment display test.

-###### Adding your own programs
+## Adding your own programs
 1. Add a new entry to the ProgramTable in Program.cpp .
 As a minimum this should at least contain a VProgramNumber (verb number) and a program.
 In the example below the V37N36SetAlarmProg program will called when verb 37 and noun 36 are entered, it can accept data via the V37N36GiveData function, and can provide data for the 7 segment display via the TimeGetDisplayData function.
-By default the program is not running.
+By default the program is not running, and anything that is NULL means that this program does not support that feature.
 ```
 { 37,  36, &V37N36SetAlarmProg, NULL,  NULL, &V37N36GiveData, &TimeGetDisplayData, NOT_RUNNING}, /* Set Alarm Program */}
 ```
 2. Create the functions you have just added to the program table.
 For examples, see TimeProgram.cpp

-###### Useful links
+# Useful links
 - This contains some really useful information on the verbs nouns and programs in the real Apollo DSKY https://www.ibiblio.org/apollo/ForDummies.html
 - Open DSKY hardware page  https://opendsky.com